Find out about Things that Happen When You Stop Using a Moss Pole on Monstera —here’s what to expect when support is gone.

 8. Sideways Growth

-Monstera plants will crawl all over your floor or shelf, taking up more space without support, as they are too heavy.
+Monstera plants will crawl all over your floor or shelf, taking up more space without support because they are too heavy.
 You may like the sideways growth of them as it gives a wild and bushy look, but it’s not practical for smaller homes.